kjoshi/WebFrontend/README.md

 application using a web frontend.

 ## Installation
-The C++ code is compiled using CMake as follows:
+The code in the C++ directory is compiled using CMake as follows:

 ```
  > cd C++/build/